 Operation Green Thumb has made it to official summer.
 We are roughly half way through the Zone 5 growing season.
 So how are the gardening newbies doing?

 We’ve harvested radishes and planted a second round.
-One more new gardening term to add to our list.
-Succession Planting.
 We’ve harvested spinach and replaced them with beets.
 We’ve harvested lettuce in the Cut and Come Again method…and they are COMING AGAIN!

 Soon to be ready are carrots which should be ready to pull on July 7th.
 The package says 68 days and that is starting to look spot on.